dansmyers/HonorsThesisGuide/README.md

 I recommend the following structure for your introduction.

 1. Begin by stating a broad issue of general interest.
-For example, here's the first line of Satoshi's original 2008 Bitcoin paper:
+For example, here's the first line of Satoshi's 2008 Bitcoin paper:

     > Commerce on the Internet has come to rely almost exclusively on financial institutions serving as trusted third parties to process electronic payments.